 Het Nieuwe Instituut, the institute for architecture, design and digital culture in Rotterdam, the Netherlands, is pleased to announce the appointment of Aric Chen as its new General and Artistic Director.
 Chen will assume the post remotely on 1 May before relocating full-time to Rotterdam on 1 September 2021.
-He joins Josien Paulides, Managing Director, on the institute’s Board of Directors and will succeed current General and Artistic Director Guus Beumer, who will retire in May.
+He joins Josien Paulides, Business Director, on the institute’s Board of Directors and will succeed current General and Artistic Director Guus Beumer, who will retire in May.

 “Het Nieuwe Instituut is a young institution with a long history – one that I’ve greatly admired over the years,” says Chen.
 “It’s an enormous privilege to have this chance to build on the ground-breaking, pioneering work that the institute and its staff have done, and to draw on the many well-known strengths of the Dutch cultural and creative communities and their extensive international links in tackling critical questions about our pasts, presents and futures.”

 Judith van Kranendonk, Chair of Het Nieuwe Instituut’s Supervisory Board, is delighted with the appointment: “We highly value the extensive knowledge, experience and international reputation of Aric Chen in the fields of architecture, design and digital culture,” she says.
 “In addition, his international, intercultural profile aligns with the internationalisation and interculturalisation of the fields that Het Nieuwe Instituut represents.”
 Van Kranendonk adds: “We are looking forward to the institute’s next steps and ongoing successful development.
 He and Josien Paulides will make a winning team.”